8.9 Complex (Organised and Multiple) Abuse

 Complex abuse investigations require thorough planning and may require the formation of dedicated teams of professionals from both the Police and Children's Social Care for the purpose of the investigation.

-It is recognised those who commit sex offences against children often operate across geographical and operational boundaries and the procedure reflects the possible involvement of more than one local authority - see Crossing Geographical and Operational Boundaries.
+It is recognised those who commit sex offences against children often operate across geographical and operational boundaries and the procedure reflects the possible involvement of more than one local authority - see Crossing Geographical and Operational Boundaries at 8.9.53 below.

 Where an allegation involves a post holder who has a specified role within these procedures, the referral must be reported to an alternative (more senior) manager.